freebasic/fbfrog/readme.txt

 To do:

+- #if expression evaluation:
+  - Support unsigned values
+  - Don't crash on (INT_MIN / -1) or (INT_MIN % -1)
+- Should astOpsC2FB() insert clng() at various places to ensure that C int expressions produce 32bit values even in 64bit FB?
+- simple "char" type (no signed/unsigned, no pointer, no array) should be translated to BYTE instead of ZSTRING
+- char array should be translated to zstring * N: static char s[10] = "hello";
+    dim shared s as zstring * 10 => "hello"
+- parentheses around macro params should be preserved (can use a flag on the AST node)
+- Emit list of renamed symbols at top of header
 - support -o - to write to stdout, or just -stdout, or similar

 - Add support for parsing function bodies: if/else blocks, for/while/do/while